awsdocs/aws-doc-sdk-examples/javav2/README.rst

 	Test 3 passed

-**WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._
+WARNING: Running these JUnit tests manipulates real Amazon resources and may incur charges on your account.

  ### Properties file